Gustav Bauer

 Gustav Adolf Bauer (6 January 1870 – 16 September 1944) was a German Social Democratic Party leader and the chancellor of Germany from June 1919 to March 1920.
 Prior to that, he was minister of labour in the last cabinet of the German Empire and during most of the German Revolution that preceded the formal establishment of the Weimar Republic.

 Bauer became minister president of the Weimar National Assembly in June 1919 after Philipp Scheidemann resigned in protest against the Treaty of Versailles.
 Following the adoption of the Weimar Constitution in August 1919, Bauer's title formally changed to "chancellor".
 During his term of office, a crucial tax restructuring was enacted, as were a series of important social reforms that affected unemployment relief, maternity benefits and health and old age insurance.

 After his cabinet fell in March 1920 as a result of its response to the Kapp Putsch, Bauer served as vice-chancellor, minister of the treasury, and minister of transportation in other cabinets from May 1920 to November 1922.
-In 1925 he was forced to resign his seat in the Reichstag due to his involvement in the fraud and bribery of the Barmat scandal.
+In 1925, he was forced to resign his seat in the Reichstag due to his involvement in the fraud and bribery of the Barmat scandal.
 He was allowed to resume his seat in 1926.
-He kept it until 1928 when he retired from public life.
+He kept it until 1928, when he retired from public life.

 Early life

 Bauer was born on 6 January 1870 in Darkehmen, near Königsberg in the Province of Prussia (now Ozyorsk, Kaliningrad Oblast, Russia) as the son of court bailiff Gustav Bauer and his wife Henriette (née Gross).
 From 1876 to 1884, he attended primary school in Königsberg.
 After 1884, he worked as an office assistant and then as head clerk for a lawyer at Königsberg.

 In 1895, he became president of the Union of Office Employees of Germany, a white-collar union that he co-founded.
-He also was editor of the publication Der Büroangestellte ("The Office Worker") and in 1903 was named head of the Central Labour Secretariat of the Free Trade Unions in Berlin.
-In 1908, Bauer became second chairman of the General Commission of Trade Unions in Berlin, a position he held until 1918.
+He was also editor of the publication Der Büroangestellte ("The Office Worker") and in 1903 was named head of the Central Labour Secretariat of the Free Trade Unions in Berlin.
+In 1908, Bauer became the second chairman of the General Commission of Trade Unions in Berlin, a position he held until 1918.

 On 2 October 1911, Bauer married Hedwig Moch.